What is the difference between the Monash Guarantee and SEAS?

-Yes, you must still meet all course prerequisites (eg. minimum study scores in particular subjects) and extra requirements (such as the UMAT or an audition) to be eligible for a course offer through the Monash Guarantee.
+Yes, you must still meet all course prerequisites (eg. minimum study scores in particular subjects) and extra requirements (such as the UCAT or an audition) to be eligible for a course offer through the Monash Guarantee.

 What is an achieved ATAR?

-Your achieved ATAR is the ATAR you receive before any SEAS bonus points are added.
+Your achieved ATAR is the ATAR you receive before any SEAS additional points are added.
 This is the ATAR you are sent when results are released.
 Your eligibility for the Monash Guarantee is based on your achieved ATAR.